Uncobasidium luteolum

 Uncobasidium luteolum is a species of crust fungus in the family Meruliaceae, and the type species of genus Uncobasidium.
-The holotype was collected in Øvre Dividal National Park, in Målselv (Norway), where it was growing on Salix.
+The holotype was collected in Øvre Dividal National Park, in Målselv Municipality (Norway), where it was growing on Salix.
 The fungus has a monomitic hyphal system, with individual hyphae measuring 2.5–4 μm and having a clamp connection and oily refractive contents.
-The basidia are four-sterigmate, measure 30–50 by 8 µm, and feature a hook-shaped protuberance.
-Its spores are ellipsoid to obovate in shape, measuring 9 by 6 µm.
+The basidia are four-sterigmate, measure 30–50 by 8 μm, and feature a hook-shaped protuberance.
+Its spores are ellipsoid to obovate in shape, measuring 9 by 6 μm.
 Uncobasidium roseocremeum, found in South America, differs microscopically from U. luteolum in its larger, spherical spores, and the presence of encrusted hyphidia.